qwerty12/mpv-winbuild/README.md

     * Do not report any bugs relating to `sub-filter-regex` (maybe even subtitles in general) to the mpv team

+Everything else is pretty much the same as shinchiro's builds.

-Because the mpv builds here have been modified with unofficial patches, please see if you can reproduce any bugs you may experience with [shinchiro's pristine builds](https://github.com/shinchiro/mpv-winbuild-cmake/releases) before making a bugreport to the mpv team.
+As the mpv builds here have been modified with unofficial patches, please see if you can reproduce any bugs you may experience with [shinchiro's pristine builds](https://github.com/shinchiro/mpv-winbuild-cmake/releases) before making a bugreport to the mpv team.
 Let them know you're using this dirty build at the very least.

-Everything else is pretty much the same as shinchiro's builds.
-Thanks to https://github.com/zhongfly/mpv-winbuild/

 ## Auto-Builds

 Builds run daily at 12:00 UTC and are automatically released on success.

 On the first of every month, the cache will be automatically cleared.
-This ensures the underlying MinGW installation is fresh.
+This ensures the underlying MinGW installation is fresh and up-to-date.
+This does cause successful builds to be released later than usual, however, on account of the increased build time.

-This repo only provides 64-bit version.
+Only 64-bit versions of mpv are provided.
 If you need a 32-bit version, you can fork this repo and edit mpv.yml.
+Or just use shinchiro/zhongfly's builds.

 > `mpv-dev-x86_64-xxxx.7z` is 64-bit libmpv version, including the `libmpv-2.dll` file.
 >